giuliorm/hh-big-data/RESEARCH.md

 `(1) [1, 2, 1, 1, 2, 0, 0, 0, 1, 1]
 (2) [1, 1, 1, 1, 0, 1, 1, 1, 0, 0]`

+## Form vacancies dataset with required fields

+The final vacancies dataset will be formed as list of entities, where each entity includes feature vector (e.g. word frequency metric or tf-idf metric) and skill set, which is also a list of words.

+Feature vector is presented by the word frequency vector, formed from the words of `name` and  `description` fields.

+## Clusterize vacancies in the obtained dataset

+Any clustering algorithm can be applied to obtained vacancy dataset, k-means is preferrable, because it performs well on text data.

+## For every vacancy: Compute a relevance

+For every vacancy relevance is the <number of vacancies, which contain given skill set / number of all vacancies>

+## For every skill in the each vacancy's skill set: Compute a relative weight of skill

+The relative weight of skill is the <number of vacancies in cluster, which contain given skill / all vacancies in cluster>

+## Compute Pareto optimality for the most frequent skill sets

+---Coming soon----